delb-xml/delb-py/docs/extending.rst

 which subclass is an appropriate representation of the content.
 Subclasses can claim that by implementing a :func:`staticmethod` named ``_class_test__`` that takes the document's root node and the configuration to return a boolean that indicates the subclass is suited.

+Subclasses are registered by importing them into an application, they must not be pointed to by entrypoint definitions.

 Here's an example:

 .. testcode::